bill22290/Kickstarter/README.md

 > varImpPlot(model1)
 ```
 ![](https://github.com/bill22290/Kickstarter/blob/master/images/Model1_Var_Imp.png)
-The Variable Importance plot shows us that the amount of U.S. dollars pledged is by far the most important variable in the model for predicting the classification of a kickstarter project as either a success or failure.
+The Variable Importance plot shows us that the amount of U.S. dollars pledged is by far the most important variable in the model for predicting the classification of a Kickstarter project as either a success or failure.

 ### Decision Tree - Rpart
-I want to compare the Random Forest model that I just built, model1, to a decision tree built from the Rpart package in R using the same dataframe.
+I want to compare the Random Forest model that I just built, "model1", to a decision tree built from the Rpart package in R using the same dataframe.
 ```
 #Important to remember for this model to specify method = "class" since I am using classification for this project
 > mytree <- rpart(kickstarter_time_test$state ~ kickstarter_time_test$main_category+ kickstarter_time_test$currency + kickstarter_time_test$usd.pledged + kickstarter_time_test$date_diff, data = kickstarter_time_test, method = "class", parms = list(split = 'information'), minsplit = 2, minbucket = 1)